How to help someone you think may be experiencing or have may potentially be exposed to domestic and family violence.

-If they are in immediate danger, please call 000
+If they are in immediate danger PLEASE CALL 000 and ask for Police.

 Number of signs that may indicate domestic and family violence is occurring in a relationship: